 By Mary Aultman Hurley, Mission Team Participant

 Being sent to Laboule 15 after two years of being away from Haiti was quite exciting.
 I truly couldn’t imagine the empty house filled with laughing and crying… and oh, the smells.
-Walking through the doors and seeing healthy Haitian babies, and lots of them, brought me back to two years ago when many of those babies were malnourished and only twenty were able to be cared for at Rachel’s original Rivers of Hope.
+Walking through the doors and seeing healthy Haitian babies, and lots of them, brought me back to two years ago when many of those babies were malnourished and only twenty were able to be cared for at Rachel’s original home for children.
 The only way to describe the drastic change in circumstances is to say that God is good.

 Which brings me to a specific room in 15; the storage room.
 To describe the storage room two years ago, I would tell someone it was bare, with maybe a few boxes cereal, some medicine, and some diapers, and whole lot of room left.
 I specifically remember standing in that room with my mother praying to God to make “fishes and loaves” of what was in this room.
 Well, God did it and as I believe God has a love for flare and theatrics, he did it well.
 I’m talking an hour to clear the room out and a stack of diapers as tall as the average man, kind of done well.
 Ask and ye shall receive, right?